Georgia State Panthers football: Georgia Dome

 From the program's inception in 2010 until the 2016 season, the Georgia State Panthers played home games in the Georgia Dome, located just north of the Georgia State main campus in Downtown Atlanta.
 It was the largest cable-supported domed stadium in the world and had a football capacity of 71,228.
-The regular capacity for GSU football games was 28,155 (the capacity of the lower bowl), however, the middle and upper bowls could be filled as overflow when necessary as has occurred twice since the program's inception.
+The regular capacity for GSU football games was 28,155 (the capacity of the lower bowl); however, the middle and upper bowls could be filled as overflow when necessary and has occurred twice since the program's inception.
 The Georgia Dome was closed on March 5, 2017, and demolished on November 20, 2017; the Dome's replacement, Mercedes-Benz Stadium, officially opened on August 26, 2017.